24 Things to Do in Dallas—The Ultimate Guide

 1. Sixth Floor Museum at Dealey Plaza

-The museum offers a powerful tribute to President John F. Kennedy through multimedia exhibits, historic artifacts, and panoramic views of Dealey Plaza below.
+The museum pays a moving tribute to President John F. Kennedy with multimedia displays, historical artifacts, and views of Dealey Plaza from above.

 • Hours: Wednesday to Sunday, 10 AM to 5 PM

-• Planning Tip: Book tickets in advance to skip the line.
+• Tip for Planning: Book tickets in advance to skip the line.
 Visit midweek for fewer crowds, and plan to spend 1.5 to 2 hours.
 Parking is available nearby for approximately $10–$15.
 Sonesta offers a range of comfortable stays near the Sixth Floor Museum.

 • Map It: Sixth Floor Museum Location